 I pray for them, knowing

-they will travel their own
+they must travel their own

 journey with me, entrusting Jesus